 - Ask your child to pronounce the name of the country represented by each flag.

 - Sound out the letters so your younger child can write the name of the country on the bottom flap of each flag.
 On the back of the envelope, older children can write a brief description of the history of each flag or what the colors represent.
 For example, for the flag of Kenya, he might write: “Black is for the people, red is for the blood shed during the struggle for freedom, green is for natural wealth, white stands for peace.
 The Masai shield and two spears symbolize the defense of these things.”
 Write the name, and description if applicable, of each country for each of your flags on the bottom flap of each envelope.

-- Help your child measure and cut strips of white paper approximately ¼” wide and 3” long.
-You will need two for each flag.
+- Help your child measure and cut strips of white paper approximately a quarter-inch wide and 3 inches long.
+You'll need two for each flag.
 These will be the tabs used to hang the banner.

 - Your child can place a dot of glue at one end of the strip and press both ends together.
 Repeat to create the second tab.
-Do this until you have two tabs made for each flag
+Encourage your kid to continue until he's created two tabs for each flag

 - Have your child put two evenly spaced dots of glue on the back of each flag and adhere the tabs to it.
 Make sure that each flag has two tabs sticking up from that top so that the string can slide through to connect all of the flags together.